nanlabs/react-boilerplate/README.md

 </div>

 This project was generated using [create-react-webpack-app](https://www.npmjs.com/package/create-react-webpack-project).
+Don't use this template as it!
+Generate yours using the command and following the options in the interactive menu.
+Check the docs for more information!

 ## Development